Court-Imposed Penalties Upon Conviction for AGFC Code Violations

 |Points Accumulated in Five Years||Hunting and Fishing License Suspension|

 |30-36||2 years suspension|

 |99 (resulting from Class 5 offense)||Lifetime revocation of hunting and fishing rights|

-If a person has their Arkansas hunting or fishing license suspended three times, they may receive a lifetime revocation of all hunting and fishing rights.
+If a person’s Arkansas hunting or fishing license have been suspended three times, the person will be subject to a lifetime revocation of all hunting and fishing rights, privileges, and related licenses.

 Arkansas and at least 46 other states are members of the Interstate Wildlife Violator Compact.
 The suspension of a person’s hunting and fishing rights, privileges, and related licenses in one member state may also result in their suspension in all of the other member states.